-Applesauce Granola is my version of Nigella Lawson’s Andy’s Fairfield Granola.
+Applesauce Granola is my version of Nigella Lawson’s recipe, Andy’s Fairfield Granola.
 I found Nigella’s recipe while trying to find a granola similar to the granola at Whole Foods.
 As usual, I didn’t have all the nuts and seeds (especially sesame seeds) needed for Andy’s Fairfield, so I made some adjustments and scaled down the recipe quite a bit.
 I can’t exactly call it Andy’s Fairfield Granola anymore with all the changes, so Applesauce Granola it is!

 This granola has less oil than some so it’s a tiny bit crunchier.
 The big difference, at least in my opinion, is the amount of spice.
 I typically don’t love cinnamon and ginger in granola, but my husband does.
 And every so often I do like a granola with more spice than my usual Extra Chunky Granola and Clumpy Granola recipes.
 It’s one of those “have to be in the mood for it” type recipes.